ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/commands/overview.dotnet.markdown

 {PANEL/}

-{PANEL: Execute command - using the Session}
+{PANEL: Execute command - using the Session Request Executor}

-This example shows how to execute the low-level `GetDocumentsCommand` using the **Session**.
+This example shows how to execute the low-level `GetDocumentsCommand` via the **Session**.
 (For loading a document using higher-level methods, see [loading entities](../../client-api/session/loading-entities)).

 {CODE-TABS}